-THE PLAGUE 1986 -1988 RELEASED "NARAKA", MDCD SOLO 1997, SACRED!
-1997-2001, mOss circle 2009-2010,
+MUSIC CHRONOLOGY: The Plague 1986 -1988 released "Naraka", MDCD SOLO 1997, SACRED!
+1997-2001, mOss circle 2009-2010

-New Day Turning the Tides with Metamorph
+New Day Turning the Tides with Metamorph.

-The debut music video from her music project Metamorph, “The Wave” released in 2016 already close to 30,000 views, and the music video for “Fire Monkey” 2016 over 10,000 views....
+The debut music video from her music project Metamorph, “The Wave” and Fire Monkey released in 2016, and "Daisy Logic" released late 2017 collectively over 85,000 views.

 Metamorph is “music for morphing.”
 Day invites the listener to “become the wave, the phoenix, the butterfly, the pirate.”

-Margot was moved to combine the essential portions into a healing potion after an illness forced her to experience firsthand what it was like to be a medical and metaphysical miracle.
+Margot Day was moved to combine the essential portions into a healing potion after an illness forced her to experience firsthand what it was like to be a medical and metaphysical miracle.
 “After emerging from a death and rebirth experience, we go forth with a more enlightened vision of our possibilities and potential in this life-time,” Day says.
 “And an urgency to share this new awareness.
 We will rise up from the muck like the lotus flower.
 Carrying light is facing the ugly and transmuting it.”
 Margot is more of a sunshine Goth now.
-The renaissance was explored in the Metamorph "Reclusive Underground Legend Releases New Music" project video, which was conceived by Carlos Duran.
+This renaissance was explored in the Metamorph "Reclusive Underground Legend Releases New Music" project video, which was conceived by Carlos Duran.

 The Metamorph videos are also international efforts.
 “The Wave,” which feature esteemed Australian dancer Eileen Kramer and Day’s daughters Morgana Rose and Julifer Day, was filmed in California, Australia and Costa Rica, which breathed its own life into the project.
 The Metamorph video's are greatly enhanced by the brilliance of filmmaker Lazarina Todorova of Bulgaria.
 Fire Monkey Conceived by Day, Directed, Filmed and edited by Todorova.
 "The Wave" filmed by Todorova and Kellen Corkill, and Edited by Nyiko Benguien of Los Angeles, Directed and conceived by Day.

-Margot was immersed in music, dance, theater and art since birth.
+Day was immersed in music, dance, theater and art since birth.
 By the age of 8, she was playing classical music on the flute and her three and a half octave voice range brought her to study opera at Bard College.

 “Both the flute and my voice are 3.5 octaves, so I switch back and forth between flute and voice, improvising melodies meshed with words and ideas,”

 Day says.
-“People sometimes react to the intertwined voice/flute fluidity, and flexibility, like they are watching a dragonfly’s wings illuminated in the light, or a hummingbird drinking from a flower, surprised and mesmerized.”
+“People sometimes react to the intertwined voice/flute fluidity, and flexibility, like they are watching a dragonfly’s wings illuminated in the light, or a hummingbird drinking from a flower - surprised and mesmerized.”

 So, turn off your mind, relax and ride the spiritual surf.
 The singer, flutist, songwriter and poet is as entrancing as ever.